mmomtchev/nobind/README.md

   // The second part will be called on the main V8 thread
   // It should produce a JS value inline Napi::Value Get() { return Napi::String::New(env_, std::to_string(val_)); }
+  // Optionally, if the typemap has a costly state, only move
+  // semantics may be specified, nobind can work with this type ToJS(const ToJS &) = delete;
+  ToJS(ToJS &&) = default;
 };
 } // namespace TypemapOverrides